code-rush/givel-info/givel/README.md

                  to *home* community.
 If a request is sent to delete a community that does not exists then a BadRequest Exception is raised.

+- **change user's password**
+  - Path: /api/v1/user_accounts/{user_email}/password
+  - Method: **PUT**
+  - Required Data: current_password, new_password
+  - Content-Type: application/json
+  - Returns: *200 OK* Status Code if the password changed successfully.
+  - Description: Changes user's password.
+Current password is required to authenticate user and then the password is changed to the new password.
+                 Raises exception if any data is not provided.
+                 Results in failure if the current password does not match user's current password.
+  -IMPORTANT: Check if new_password and confirm_password matches on the front end
+              before sending the new password.

+### COMMUNITY APIS
+- **get all communities**
+  - Path: /api/v1/communities/
+  - Method: **GET**
+  - Returns: results as an array of communities with city, state member counts.
+  - Description: Returns all communities in a dictionary with key city, state and members.
+                 States are abbreviated.
+The client needs to sort them in the alphabetical order.

+### USERS ACTIVITY APIS
 - **follow a user**
   - Path: /api/v1/users/{user_email}/following
   - Method: **PUT**